-A. "Clear(ly) and Conspicuous(ly)" means that a required disclosure is difficult to miss (i.e., easily noticeable) and easily understandable by ordinary consumers, including in all of the following ways: , 4 1) In any communication that is solely visual or solely audible, the 5 disclosure must be made through the same means through 6 which the communication is presented.
-In any communication 7 made through both visual and audible means, such as a 8 television advertisement, the disclosure must be presented 9 simultaneously in both the visual and audible portions of the 10 communication even if the representation requiring the 11 disclosure is made in only one means.
-12 2) A visual disclosure, by its size, contrast, location, the length of 13 time it appears, and other characteristics, must stand out from 14 any accompanying text or other visual elements so that it is 15 easily noticed, read, and understood.
-16 3) An audible disclosure, including by telephone or streaming 17 video, must be delivered in a volume, speed, and cadence 18 sufficient for ordinary consumers to easily hear and understand 19 it.
-20 4) In any communication using an interactive electronic medium, 21 such as the Internet or software, the disclosure must be 22 unavoidable.
-23 5) The disclosure must use diction and syntax understandable to 24 ordinary consumers and must appear in each language in which 25 the representation that requires the disclosure appears.
-26 6) The disclosure must comply with these requirements in each 27 medium through which it is received, including all electronic 28 devices and face-to-face communications.
-1 7) The disclosure must not be contradicted or mitigated by, or 1 2 inconsistent with, anything else in the communication.
-3 8) When the representation or sales practice targets a specific audience, such as children, the elderly, or the terminally ill, 4 5 "ordinary consumers" includes reasonable members of that 6 group.
-B. "Commercial Electronic Mail Message" means any Electronic Mail 7 Message the primary purpose of which is the commercial advertisement or 8 promotion of a commercial product or service (including content on an Internet 9 10 website operated for a commercial purpose).
-11 C. "Defendant" means ConsumerInfo.com, Inc., also d/b/a Experian 12 Consumer Services, and its successors and assigns.
-"Electronic Mail Address" means a destination, commonly 13 D. 14 expressed as a string of characters, consisting of a unique user name or mailbox (commonly referred to as the "local part") and a reference to an Internet domain (commonly referred to as the "domain part"), whether or not displayed, to which an Electronic Mail Message can be sent or delivered.
-"Electronic Mail Message" means a message sent to a unique E. Electronic Mail Address.
-"Initiate" or "Initiating," when used with respect to a Commercial F. Electronic Mail Message, means to originate or transmit such message or to Procure the origination or transmission of such message, but shall not include actions that constitute routine conveyance of such message.
-G.
+C. "Clear(ly) and conspicuous(ly)" means that a required disclosure is difficult to miss (i.e., easily noticeable) and easily understandable by ordinary consumers, including in all the following ways:

+In any communication that is solely visual or solely audible, the disclosure must be made through the same means through which the communication is presented.
+In any communication made through both visual and audible means, such as a television advertisement, the disclosure must be presented simultaneously in both the visual and audible portions of the communication even if the representation requiring the disclosure is made in only one means.

+- 2. A visual disclosure, by its size, contrast, location, the length of time it appears, and other characteristics, must stand out from any accompanying text or other visual elements so that it is easily noticed, read, and understood. - An audible disclosure, including by telephone or streaming video, must be delivered in a volume, speed, and cadence sufficient for ordinary consumers to easily hear and understand it. - In any communication using an interactive electronic medium, such as the Internet or software, the disclosure must be unavoidable. - 5.
+The disclosure must use diction and syntax understandable to ordinary consumers and must appear in each language in which the representation that requires the disclosure appears. - The disclosure must comply with these requirements in each medium through which it is received, including all electronic devices and face-to-face communications. - 7.
+The disclosure must not be contradicted or mitigated by, or inconsistent with, anything else in the communication. - 8.
+When the representation or sales practice targets a specific audience, such as children, the elderly, or the terminally ill, "ordinary consumers" includes reasonable members of that group.